49ers vs Saints Prediction — AI Finds CAN'T MISS NFL Lines & Props (Sep 14)

 San Francisco vs. New Orleans Prop Picks (AI)

-AI algorithm Remi is pouring through tons of data on each team.
-In fact, anytime the 49ers and Saints play there’s always several intriguing observations to key in on.
-Not to mention games played at Caesars Superdome in Sep almost always follow normal, predictable betting trends.
+Remi is pouring through mountains of stats on each player.
+In fact, anytime the 49ers and Saints play there’s always several intriguing trends to key in on.
+Not to mention games played at Caesars Superdome in Sep seemingly never follow normal, predictable patterns.

 Remi's searched hard and found the best prop for this matchup: M. Jones over 197.5 Passing Yards.